benquarmby/azure-publish-settings/README.md

 # azure-publish-settings
 Reads Azure publish settings for use with Web Deploy, FTP, Git and Kudu.
+Includes first class support for working with [kudu-api](https://github.com/itsananderson/kudu-api).

 ## Installation
 ```